bw-med-cabinet/DS-4/README.md

 # Med Cabinet

->Med Cabinet is a simple machine learning model for new cannabis consumers trying to get off pharmaceuticals, who want to use cannabis as a means to battle medical conditions and ailments.
+>Med Cabinet is a res simple machine learning model for new cannabis consumers trying to get off pharmaceuticals, who want to use cannabis as a means to battle medical conditions and ailments.

 >Help patients find the right strains!
 Use user data along with strain data along a machine learning model to guide user recommendations.